Google

 But most importantly though, I got the high stimulation in daily life I craved and was deprived of in the states.
 So much in fact, that it became emotionally draining, and led me to realize that I ought to be pursuing more spiritual and wholesome ventures, instead of a neverending circle of hedonism.

 One claim of the internet marriage agencies that is true though, which I can easily attest to, is that the quality of women in Russia and Eastern Europe is much higher than in the states.
-In general, they are thinner, healthier, more attractive, dress better, and have more developed intellects, personalities and interests.
-(See my summary about this at www.happierabroad.com/6_Advantages.htm).
+In general, they are thinner, more femine, down to earth, and more authentic and approachable.
+(See my summary about this here).

 We had an instant connection, as though we had known each other for years.
 In addition to the interest in New Age spirituality, we also shared a love of traveling.
 In fact, she became enamored and envious about my journeys abroad (especially since she also viewed normal life in the states as a “rut” too).
 In essence, I was like a “gateway portal” to the “worlds beyond” America for her.
 Besides being soulful, she is also very attractive, and we connect mentally on many wavelengths as well.

-Due to my will and resourcefulness, in Russia alone I’ve been to 12 cities and a few village settlements, which is much more than what most Russians have been to.
-As Russia harbored my most memorable experiences and moments, I put together online photo journals (http://www.happierabroad.com/Photojournals.htm) containing over a thousand slides, and wrote an extensive hands-on travel guide to Russia to help fellow travelers prepare for their visit there (http://www.happierabroad.com/Travel_Guide_Russia.htm).
+With my will and resourcefulness, in Russia alone I’ve been to 12 cities and a few village settlements, which is much more than what most Russians have been to.
+As Russia harbored my most memorable experiences and moments, I put together online Photo Journals containing over a thousand slides, and wrote an informative Travel and Dating Guide to Russia.

 Although I believe in the American ideals of freedom and democracy, I am opposed to its materialistic and conformist lifestyle and culture which constantly equates outward materialistic wants with happiness, depriving people of a rich inner life, inward happiness, and a foundation of inner strength and confidence.
 I believe that this lack of inner self common amongst many Americans is a major cause in the following problems: 1) The high rate of mental illness, insanity, obesity, and dysfunctional behavior in America, 2) overly fragile egos and low self-esteem which is easily offended, and 3) the propensity to become bored and lonely so easily, requiring constant consumption stimulation and distractions to avoid facing inner emptiness.
 These issues are expounded upon in my counter-culture essays above.